 The FRIS is done every five years in the year following the census of agriculture.

 The reference period is the calendar year preceding the survey period.
-A sample of farms reporting irrigated acres is systematically selected covering about 35 percent of the total acres irrigated.
 A stratified sample design is employed which allows larger farms to be more heavily sampled.
 Data are collected by mail out/mail back with a telephone follow up of farms not responding.
 In some special cases, personal visits are made to maximize response.
 Sample weights of the reporting farms are adjusted to account for nonresponse.

 Census of Agriculture